-A year after the signature of the Paris' agreement on climate, and while discussions on its implementation go on in Marrakech, the media coverage of global warming issues is not up to the stakes, says one of the actors of COP21.
+A year after the signature of the Paris' climate agreement, and with implementation discussions currently underway in Marrakech, the media coverage of climate change issues is not up to scratch, says one of the actors of COP21.

 If we want to truly understand the stakes COP22, we have to start with Decision 17 of the Paris Agreement, which was unanimously adopted on 12 December 2015 by 195 countries.
 It shows us the scale of the effort states will have to undertake in order to meet their national contributions to tackling climate change.
 The text says that their different contributions are currently not “compatible with the scenarios [...] that predict a temperature rise of two degrees.”
 We now face a colossal task.
 If all states make good on all their climate pledges between 2020 (when the agreement enters into action) and 2030, we will be emitting 55 gigatonnes of greenhouse gases (GHGs) in 2030.

 But by this date, emission levels should be around 40 gigatonnes if we are to keep temperature rises beneath two degrees – an overshoot of 15 billion tonnes of GHGs.
 And this assumes all states fully respect their Paris commitments.
 To put it bluntly, COP21 has relaunched international action and is a huge step forward after Kyoto’s failings and the weak results from Copenhagen.
 But the hard work has only just begun.
 How should we report it?